DD2480-group8-VT24/apps-android-commons/report.md

    **1 hour** trying to understand the code for issue #5284 and how to try and solve for it

+   **1 hour** looking at invalidFilePath and understanding how that works

 6. writing documentation

    **1** writing my own part and add the technical part for issue #5284